FREE Uber Tax Info Pack

 Once you have the totals you need, you can lodge your tax return to the ATO for free online via MyTax, which you can access through your MyGov account.
 You will need to complete the business schedule for your income and deductions, and then the remainder of your tax return as per usual.

 Lodging your own tax return can be difficult, especially if you haven’t used the business schedule in MyTax before.
-So if you’d like learn step-by-step how to lodge your own rideshare tax return, our Understanding Uber Taxes online course teaches you everything you need to know.
+So if you’d like to learn step-by-step how to lodge your own rideshare tax return, our Understanding Uber Taxes online course teaches you everything you need to know.
 It includes 30+ video lessons on Uber and rideshare tax, a detailed video tutorial on how to use the DriveTax Spreadsheet, and also a complete video tutorial on how to lodge your Uber tax return on MyGov, plus lots more.

 Paying Your Uber Tax Bill